emilianoabad/oldairlinepioneer/README.md

 4. Run `python main.py` to start the game

 ## Credits
-- Game concept and general idea: [Your Name]
+- Game concept and general idea: Emiliano Abad
-- Code and development: Wilson the AI
+- Code and development: Wilson the AI (ChatGPT)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.